oracle/weblogic-kubernetes-operator/site/install.md

 ## Overview

-The operator uses Helm to create and deploy any necessary resources and then run the operator in a Kubernetes cluster.
-Helm helps you manage Kubernetes applications.
-Helm charts help you define and install applications into the Kubernetes cluster.
+Helm is used to create and deploy and necessary operator resources and to run the operator in a Kubernetes cluster.
+Helm is a framework that helps you manage Kubernetes applications, and helm charts help you define and install Helm applications into a Kubernetes cluster.
 The operator's Helm chart is located in the `kubernetes/charts/weblogic-operator` directory.

 > If you have an older version of the operator installed on your cluster, then you must remove it before installing this version.
 This includes the 2.0-rc1 version; it must be completely removed.
 You should remove the deployment (for example, `kubectl delete deploy weblogic-operator -n your-namespace`) and the custom resource definition (for example, `kubectl delete crd domain`).
 If you do not remove